 Section 8.
-Employees who use both continuing education and tuition reimbursement benefits in the same memorandum year shall be subject to a combined use limitation of \$2,125 for the period July 1, 2015 through June 30, 2016.
+Employees who use both continuing education and tuition reimbursement benefits in the same memorandum year shall be subject to a combined use limitation of \$2,125 per memorandum year for the period July 1, 2019 through June 30, 2023.
 However, the amounts used for continuing education shall not exceed the amounts set forth in Section 3 of this Recommendation.

 Section 9.
-An employee who does not receive a response within the time limits set forth above or who is denied benefits under Section 3, Section 4 or Section 8 and believes that such denial is unfair or arbitrary or otherwise contrary to the intent of this Recommendation shall immediately report the incident to the Union.
+An employee who does not receive a response within the time limits set forth above or who is denied benefits under Sections 3, 4 or 8 and believes that such denial is unfair or arbitrary or otherwise contrary to the intent of this Recommendation shall immediately report the incident to the Union.
 The Union will report the complaint to the appropriate Agency and to the Office of Administration.
 The Employer, within five working days, will investigate and respond to the complaint and take corrective action if warranted.
 This procedure will be in lieu of recourse to the grievance procedure.
 General problems in administration of this Recommendation will be subject to meet and discuss at appropriate agency levels.